Yellowstone is expected to open mid-April. As conditions allow, sightings will begin expanding there as well.

 This is when the park is honest.

-I’m out there day after day tracking movement, watching patterns, and logging what the animals are doing now, not what a brochure said last year.
+I’m out there day after day observing movement, watching patterns, and documenting what wildlife is doing across the landscape.

 There had to be a better way.